Searches for charged-lepton-flavor violation in $\chi_{bJ}(1P)$ decays

 The branching fraction $\mt{B}(\chi_{bJ}(1P)\to\ell_1\ell_2)$ is obtained from the number of signal events $N_{J, \ell_1\ell_2}$ using

 Here $\epsilon_{J, \ell_1\ell_2}$ is the efficiency to reconstruct $\gamma\LL$ via the $\chi_{bJ}(1P)$, including the relevant $\tau$ branching fractions.

 As all signal yields are consistent with zero, we calculate upper limits on branching fractions using the CLs method~\cite{CLs:2011}.
 For $\cem{J}$, we use \pyhf~\cite{Heinrich:2021gyp} and for $\clt{J}$, we use a frequentist calculator from {\tt RooStats}~\cite{Moneta:2010pm}.
 In each case, an ensemble of 5000 pseudo-experiments is used.
 Systematic uncertainties are included by smearing the yields.
-Table~\ref{tab:lfv} lists the efficiencies, branching fractions, and upper limits on them at the 90\% confidence level, as well as the correlation coefficients $C_{mn}$ from simultaneous fits to all three spin states, where $m, n = 0, 1, 2$.
+Table~\ref{tab:lfv} lists the efficiencies including the relevant $\tau$ branching fractions, branching fractions, upper limits on them at the 90\% confidence level, as well as the correlation coefficients $C_{mn}$ from simultaneous fits to all three spin states, where $m, n = 0, 1, 2$.
+For $\cet{J}$, $C_{02}$ is large because of fluctuation in the data.

 The Wilson coefficients for the left- and right-handed scalar operators $C_{\rm SL}^{\rm q \ell_1 \ell_2}$ and $C_{\rm SR}^{\rm q \ell_1 \ell_2}$ that mediate CLFV are constrained by the branching fractions for $\cb0$ decays, relative to the energy scale $\Lambda$ of the new interaction~\cite{Hazard:2016fnc}, using the following equation: